Robin Niblett: "The More Coherent the World is, the Less Influential Britain will be." Interview.

 Original Interview with Fernando Gómez Herrero (23 April 2020).

-Spanish translation in La Vanguardia, from Barcelona, Spain.
+Spanish version in La Vanguardia, from Barcelona, Spain.

 “April is the Cruellest Month / breeding lilacs out of the beds / stirring memory and desire” T.S.
 Eliot may have anticipated some of our predicaments: the superlative adjective resonates with us at this moment in Britain and elsewhere.
 In shocking contrast with the gorgeous weather outside, I talked via Zoom with Robin Niblett, Director of Chatham House, The Royal Institute of International Affairs, London during the month-long national lockdown.